Discover what your obligations are under recent Privacy Act amendments and how to follow through with a proactive data protection framework.

 An example of such technological measures used to detect data breaches and identify and protect personal information could be a whitelisting system on your data platforms, whereby only select devices have access to certain data, and access to that data can be removed at the flick of a button, with logs of access available recorded in real-time.
 Response procedures should be uniform and easy-to-perform, with post-response reporting to the OAIC and affected individuals made as transparent as possible.

-The proactive framework your organisation implements will vary entirely depending on the kind of technology you use and the scale of personal data you keep of your clients and customers.
+The proactive data governance framework your organisation implements will vary entirely depending on the kind of technology you use and the scale of personal data you keep of your clients and customers.
 We think the NDB Scheme is fantastic in improving transparency for anyone affected by an organisation’s breach of data, and implementing a well-designed procedural framework is a lot easier than reactively responding to data breaches under pressure, all while under the risk of investigations and civil penalties.
 It really is a good wake-up call for businesses and not-for-profits alike.
-If you’d like to arrange a consultation on how you can prepare your organisation for data breaches through a proactive framework, get in touch with Human IT.
+If you’d like to arrange a consultation on how you can prepare your organisation for data breaches through a proactive IT governance framework, get in touch with Human IT.